xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - If you want to run BridgePoint unit tests, instructions are available in [HOWTO Run the BridgePoint Unit Tests](https://github.com/xtuml/bridgepoint/blob/master/doc-bridgepoint/process/HOWTO-run-bridgepoint-unit-tests.md)

+### Additional Notes
-NOTE: Information about running the BridgePoint build via the command line may be found [in the FAQ](https://github.com/xtuml/bridgepoint/blob/master/doc-bridgepoint/process/FAQ.md#clibuild).
+  - Information about running the BridgePoint build via the command line may be found [in the FAQ](https://github.com/xtuml/bridgepoint/blob/master/doc-bridgepoint/process/FAQ.md#clibuild).